-As applicants continue to apply to your job postings, you may feel a sense of accomplishment with your recruiting strategy.
-However, you may soon become overwhelmed with the number of incoming resumes, leaving you scrambling to keep up with your inbox.
+As applicants start to apply to your job postings, you may feel a sense of accomplishment with your recruiting strategy.
+Soon, however, you may start to scramble to manage everything – and wondering how to keep candidates engaged.

 What if there was a better way to organize your recruiting process that would enable you to capitalize on the talent that’s coming your way?
 How could you streamline your process to make it easier to keep up with and connect with applicants who want to work for your company?